Preparing For Your New Career

 - Education: The Mountain View Department requires potential recruit police officer candidates to possess 40 semester or 60 quarter units from an accredited university or college.
 These units do not have to be focused on a Criminal Justice or Administration of Justice major.

-- Physical Fitness: Prepare for the physical demands of the career field by keeping yourself physically fit.
-You must pass the physical agility test to move forward in the hiring process.
+- Physical Fitness: While we no longer require you to have completed and passed the physical fitness exam in order to apply for a position at the Mountain View Police Department, you should still prepare for the physical demands of the career field by keeping yourself physically fit.
 This will also help you to prepare for the Police Academy’s Physical Training regimen, if you are hired.
 The South Bay Regional Public Safety Training Consortium offers practice physical agility tests prior to the actual testing : http://theacademy.ca.gov/.
 Find out how you can prepare for the physical agility test here.

 - Know the Job: Educate yourself by going on a “ride-along” with your local law enforcement agency.
 The Mountain View Police Department’s ride-along program allows authorized participants to accompany a patrol officer in his/her patrol vehicle for part of their shift.
 You will respond to a variety of service calls with that officer.
 You will see and hear everything that the officer does during your ride-along.
 It could be a busy night and you might get exposed to a lot of different situations, or it could be a slow night, and you may get the chance to ask the officer job related questions.
 It is the most realistic exposure to law enforcement.
 You may find yourself more excited about the prospect of becoming a police officer, or you may realize that becoming a police officer is not for you.
 Either way, it is a learning experience you won’t soon forget.